2001–02 Omani League

 The 2001–02 Omani League was the 26th edition of the top football league in Oman.
-Dhofar S.C.S.C. were the defending champions, having won the previous 2000–01 Omani League season.
+Dhofar S.C.S.C. were the defending champions, having won the 2000–01 Omani League season.
 Al-Oruba SC emerged as the champions of the 2001–02 Omani League with a total of 22 points.

 Teams

-This season the league had increased from 10 teams.
+This season the league featured 10 teams.
 Ruwi Club and Bawshar Club were relegated to the Second Division League after finishing in the relegation zone in the 2000–01 season.
-The two relegated teams were replaced Second Division League teams Sidab Club and Al-Khaboura SC.
+The two relegated teams were replaced by Second Division League teams Sidab Club and Al-Khaboura SC.